abhijit-c/LatinTranslations/Georgics/src/book4.md

   meaning to cherish (dictionary specifically points out this line).

-      If you ever will unseal the sacred home and the protected honey of their treasure, first, having been sprinkled with a draught of waters, cherish your mouth, and stretch out pursuing smoke with your hand.
+      If you ever will unseal the sacred home and the protected honey of their treasure, before, having been sprinkled with a draught of waters, cherish your mouth, and stretch out pursuing smoke with your hand.

 | *bis gravidos cogunt fetus, duo tempora messis:*